gomorpheus/morpheus-docs/administration/tenants/ad.rst

 Active Directory is Microsoft's primary authentication service widely used in Enterprise organizations and even via Microsoft's cloud services.
-While Active Directory also supports LDAP protocol support (which {morpheus} can integrate with as well), the main active directory integration can also be utilized.
-It is even possible to map Active Directory groups to equivalent Roles within {morpheus}.
+While Active Directory also supports LDAP protocol support (which |morpheus| can integrate with as well), the main active directory integration can also be utilized.
+It is even possible to map Active Directory groups to equivalent Roles within |morpheus| .

 NOTE: To use Active Directory, a valid / trusted SSL certificate must be in place on the Active Directory services (self signed will not work).